The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * AoE Healing in a 15y radius around you (400p), 1.5s cast time
 * Use in niche scenarios where you need extra AoE healing, can't wait for a tick of Aspected Helios and you have no oGCDs.
-* Can weave 1 oGCD after this
+* Can weave one oGCD after this.

 ![](/img/jobs/ast/a.helios.png)

 **Aspected Helios**

-* AoE Healing in a 15y radius around you  (250p) + regen (5 ticks of 150p), 1.5s cast time.
+* AoE Healing in a 15y radius around you  (250p) + regen (five ticks of 150p), 1.5s cast time.
 Total healing: 1000p
-* Use in scenarios where you need an AoE GCD heals, use this over Medica as it becomes neutral to Medica with one regen tick and a heal gain with at least two ticks.
+* Use in scenarios where you need an AoE GCD heals, use this over Helios as it becomes neutral to Healios with one regen tick and a heal gain with at least two ticks.
-* Can weave one oGCD after this
+* Can weave one oGCD after this.

 ![](/img/jobs/ast/macro.png)

-**Macrocosmo 3m cd**
+**Macrocosmos 3m CD**

-* AoE damage in a 20y radius around you (250p for first target, 40% less for all remaining targets), instant cast GCD
+* AoE damage in a 20y radius around you (250p for first target, 40% less for all remaining targets), instant cast GCD.
-* Macrocosmo is damage neutral in one target
+* Macrocosmos is damage neutral in one target.
-* Gives party members a buff in a 20y radius around you (15s duration)
+* Gives party members a buff in a 20y radius around you (15s duration).
-* 50% of damage taken is compiled on each player separately
+* 50% of damage taken is compiled on each player separately.
-* Damage done to shields, pure invulnerability and super bolide does not count towards the compiled damage, overkill damage does count
+* Damage done to shields, pure invulnerability and Superbolide does not count toward the compiled damage, but overkill damage does count.
-* Can be activated manually, but will automatically activate at the end of the buff duration
+* Can be activated manually, but will automatically activate at the end of the buff duration.
-* When you manually activate it, you will only activate for allies within 20y radius around you
+* When you manually activate it, you will only activate for allies within 20y radius around you.
-* When activated anyone with the buff will heal for 50% of the damage they have taken over its duration and an additional 200p
+* When activated anyone with the buff will heal for 50% of the damage they have taken over its duration and an additional 200p.
-* Can be used for movement if you do not need it for healing in the next three minutes
+* Can be used for movement if you do not need it for healing in the next three minutes.
-* Uses a weave window when manually activating the healing effect
+* Uses a weave window when manually activating the healing effect.

 ## oGCDs

 ![](/img/jobs/ast/dignity.png)

-**Essential Dignity 40s cd**
+**Essential Dignity 40s CD**

 * Single target heal (400p)
-* Healing potency increases the lower the target's HP gets, capping out at 900p when target HP reaches 30%
+* Healing potency increases the lower the target's HP gets, capping out at 900p when target HP reaches 30%.
-* Has two charges
+* Has two charges.
-* Use as your primary tank upkeep or to help heal a non tank if they get lower than everyone else.
+* Use as your primary tank upkeep or to help heal a non-tank if they get lower than everyone else.

 ![](/img/jobs/ast/intersect.png)

-**Celestial Intersection 30s cd**
+**Celestial Intersection 30s CD**

 * Single target heal(200p) + Shield (400p)
 * Has two charges